New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-Nuisance parameters are summarized in Table \ref{tab:Nuisance}.
+The nuisance parameters considered in this limit are summarized in Table \ref{tab:Nuisance}.
 Uncertainties on the detector response, in particular the energy scale and resolutions, are included in the simulation of \onbb events.
 They are hence covered in the resulting containment in the optimized central ROI on a detector and data-set basis and not considered independently.
-The only remaining uncertainty for the detector response (Index 3) is based on a potential non-gaussianity of the \onbb peak.
+The only remaining uncertainty for the detector response (Index 1, Table \ref{tab:Nuisance}) is based on a potential non-gaussianity of the \onbb peak.
 In this analysis we estimate this contribution based on the shape of the 2615 keV calibration peak.
 We observe evidence for non-gaussian tails, which are dominated by unrejected pile-up events caused by the high trigger-rate in calibration data.
-Given the much lower trigger-rate in physics data we believe that the containment reduction of up to 5\%, obtained for pulse shape cuts that are representative of the ones used in physics data, is a very conservative estimate.
+We set a conservative systematic on the containment reduction of up to 5\%.
 The second nuisance parameter on the containment (Index 2) accounts for the Geant4 modeling uncertainty of Bremsstrahlung events.
-Reported accuracies for the Geant4 Bremsstrahlung production of a few MeV electrons in thick targets \cite{Faddegon:2008, Pandola:2015} of $\sim$10\% result in a systematic uncertainty in the containment of $1.5\% $ for our crystal geometry, which we include as a multiplicative factor with a Gaussian prior.
+Reported accuracies for the Geant4 Bremsstrahlung production of a few MeV electrons in thick targets \cite{Faddegon:2008, Pandola:2015} of $\sim$10\% result in a systematic uncertainty in the overall containment of the \onbb signal in the optimized ROI of $(75.8\pm1.1)\% $ for our crystal geometry which is applied as a single common multiplicative factor of $1.000\pm0.015$ in the limit setting.
 The inclusion of the analysis efficiency is split into two parts.
-For the evaluation of the mean value and its statistical uncertainty (Index 4), we make use of the two independent signals in the LDs and LMOs to evaluate cut efficiencies on a clean sample of signal events in the 1.3\,MeV to 2\,MeV \nnbb spectrum or from the \Po peak \cite{Schmidt:2020}.
+For the evaluation of the mean value and its statistical uncertainty (Index 3), we make use of the two independent signals in the LDs and LMOs to evaluate cut efficiencies on a clean sample of signal events in the 1.3\,MeV to 2\,MeV \nnbb spectrum or from the \Po peak \cite{Schmidt:2020}.
 Energy independent cuts are evaluated directly from the ratio between passed and total events with binomial uncertainty.
-The pulse shape analysis efficiency is extracted from a linear fit extrapolated to \qbb in order to account for the energy dependence in the reconstruction error.
+The pulse shape analysis efficiency is extracted from a linear fit extrapolated to \qbb in order to account for the energy dependence in the reconstruction error. \edit{ The systematic uncertainty associated with the excess broadening of the light yield cut has been evaluated with a set of pseudo-experiments considering the linear and modified photon statistics model introduced before.
+It is reflected in our limit setting as a multiplicative factor with uniform prior in 0.998--1.008 (Index 4).} Lastly, we include a subdominant uncertainty in the enrichment and number of \Mo atoms of 0.2\% (Index 5).